-BKM maintains adequate liquidity buffers
+BKM maintains sound liquidity buffers

 We assign a baa3 Liquid Resources score, one notch below the baa2 initial score.
-The downward adjustment takes into account the encumbrance of the bank's liquid assets as well as BKM's target to reduce liquidity buffers in order to save costs.
+The downward adjustment takes into account the encumbrance of the bank's liquid assets, as well as BKM's target to reduce liquidity buffers to save costs.

-We consider in the bank's liquidity buffers still adequate, despite BKM's plans to further reduce its low-yielding investment portfolio, given the bank's very high liquidity coverage ratio of 569% as of December 2020.
-Moreover, due to the fact that the bank established a covered bond program, overcollateralization of the bank's cover pool would allow the bank to issue retained covered bonds at short notice in order to generate additional liquidity.
+The bank's liquidity buffers are sufficient, despite BKM's plans to further reduce its low-yielding investment portfolio, given the bank's very high liquidity coverage ratio of 273% in 2021.
+Moreover, because BKM has established a covered bond programme, over-collateralisation of the bank's cover pool would allow the bank to issue retained covered bonds at short notice to generate additional liquidity.

-The size and quality of BKM's liquidity portfolio is very sound.
-It contains a high proportion of central bank-eligible assets to counter unexpected liquidity outflows, which stood at €322 million, or 13% of total assets, as of year-end 2020.
-In addition, we include the bank's €60 million of cash and €31 million of interbank loans in our calculation of liquid banking assets, which resulted in a liquid banking assets ratio of 16.2% as of year-end 2020.
+The size and quality of BKM's liquidity portfolio are good.
+With €316 million, or 12% of total assets as of year-end 2021, it contains a high proportion of central bank-eligible securities to counter unexpected liquidity outflows.
+In addition, we include the bank's €169 million of cash and €17 million of interbank loans in our calculation of liquid banking assets, which resulted in a liquid banking assets ratio of 18.6% as of year-end 2021.

-Exhibit 7 BKM's liquid resources have been declining
+Exhibit 8 BKM's liquid resources have remained at a sound level